jeffborg/esp32-fastled-webserver-platformio/README.md

 # ESP32 FastLED Web Server
-**Work in progress ESP32 port of https://github.com/jasoncoon/esp8266-fastled-webserver**
+**Work in progress ESP32 port of https://github.com/jasoncoon/esp8266-fastled-webserver**...

+But pretty functional I think.
+I've fixed many bugs and added other things I need to make a powerfull Christmas Tree.

+The UI is a little bit changed, the PR of original project was used and there and there I fixed a little bit.
+The WebServer work in the async mode (awesome library) and all assets are stored in the ESP32 SPIFFS.
+I'm using 3x WS2811 led strips (50 leds on every).
+Original code does not really work on WIFI_AP and WIFI_STA modes, it is more designed for WIFI_STA mode.
+I fixed that and there is no problem.
+Sometimes when code is uploaded do ESP32 it won't connect to the Wifi.
+If ESP can't connect to WiFi after 30 retries it will restart and try again.

+## Below is _almost_ original README with some of my changes.

 Control addressable LEDs with an ESP32 via a web browser over Wi-Fi.

-## This is a Platformio fork of ESP32 FastLED Web Server
+## This is a *PlatformIO* fork of ESP32 FastLED Web Server

 With some changes I need.
 To get started just open project (I'm using VS Code) and install FastLED library to using library manager.

 ### Upload data/ to SPIFFS:

 ```
-pio run --target buildfs # only for the 1st time
+pio run --target buildfs # only for the 1st time or when files changes
 pio run --target uploadfs
 ```

+Please remember that the full path for a file must be < 32 bits (it can't be `/js/a-very-very-very-very-long-filename.min.js`).

 ## Features
 ### Currently Working:

+### On this fork:
+* [x] All assets locally in SPIFFS
+* [x] Async WebServer
+* [x] WebSockets for automatically refreshing/syncing web clients working
+* [x] Automatically send WebSocket updates on pattern and pallete change

+#### Originally:
 * [x] DemoReel100 patterns
 * [x] [Sam's multi-core support](https://github.com/samguyer/FastLED/blob/master/examples/DemoReelESP32/DemoReelESP32.ino)
 * [x] Static web app file serving from SPIFFS